Quantum bit threads of MERA tensor network in large $c$ limit: Acknowledgements

 \section{\bf Acknowledgements}

 We would like to thank Tadashi Takayanagi for reading and commenting on the paper.
-We are also grateful to Wen-Cong Gan and Bo Xiong for useful discussions.
-This work was supported in part by the National Natural Science Foundation of China under Grant No. 11465012, the Natural Science Foundation of Jiangxi Province under Grant No. 20142BAB202007 and the 555 talent project of Jiangxi Province.
+We are also grateful to Wen-Cong Gan and Bo Xiong for useful discussions.This work was supported in part by the National Natural Science Foundation of China under Grant Nos.
+11975116, 11665016 and 11563006, and Jiangxi Science Foundation for Distinguished Young Scientists under Grant No. 20192BCB23007.